 Ms. Vandermeer has been music director for the Rhinebeck Performing Arts Center, TheatreWorks Kids, Children’s Acting Academy, Alameda Children’s Musical Theatre, Dublin Children’s Theatre, Nova Youth Choir, St. Johns Episcopal Choirs, First Church Bethel Choir, Lyra New York Baroque Opera, and others.
 Ms. Vandermeer is the founder and artistic director of the Lyra New York International Vocal Competition.

-Due to COVID-19, Ms. Vandermeer is currently offering online lessons only.
+Ms. Vandermeer is currently offering both online and in-person lessons (on Mondays) with strict COVID-19 protocol.